 A common mantra of the FRA is, "The safest grade crossing is one that doesn't exist."
 Closing crossings can reduce the potential for incidents to nearly zero and is typically the most cost-effective way to improve safety along a rail corridor.
-A closure is, in essence, a roadway consolidation project.
 The benefits of consolidating redundant grade crossings are: